Garden Office Cost

 Softwood Treated Garden Offices

-The entry-level timber cladding used on garden offices is fast-growing pine cladding, a honey colour in its natural state.
-It's simple to work with and could be used for various cladding profiles.
+The entry-level timber cladding used on garden offices is fast-growing pine cladding, which is a honey colour in its natural state.
+It's simple to work with and can be used for various cladding profiles.

 softwood